There are moments when we just can't find mortadella. Craving that rich, delicious taste, only to come up empty-handed.

 7 Easy Substitutes for Mortadella

 For those of you who are unfamiliar, mortadella is a popular Italian lunch meat that typically contains pork, beef, and various spices.
-It has a unique flavor profile that can be tricky to replicate, but these substitutes come pretty close:
+It has a unique flavor that can be tricky to replicate, but these substitutes come pretty close:

 1 - Bologna

-First, let’s talk Bologna.
-It’s like mortadella’s more straightforward cousin.
 Bologna has a smoother, more uniform texture.
-It’s a bit sweeter and less spicy.
-Great thing is, you’ll find it almost anywhere.
+It's a bit sweeter and less spicy.

 We recommend a 1:1 substitute ratio.
 Fry it a bit for added richness.
-Perfect in sandwiches and anti-pasto dishes.
-Remember, bologna is versatile and easy to love.

 2 - Prosciutto

-The next substitute on our list is prosciutto.
-Think of prosciutto as the upscale cousin.
-It’s more delicate, with a silky texture and a rich, salty flavor profile.
-Yes, it’s less spicy than mortadella but equally satisfying.
+It's more delicate, with a silky texture and a rich, salty flavor.
+Yes, it's less spicy than mortadella but equally satisfying.

-We’ve found prosciutto works best as a 1:1 substitute ratio.
+We've found prosciutto works best as a 1:1 substitute ratio.
 Slice it thin and layer it on sandwiches for a savory twist.
-Toss it with fresh pasta for an Italian touch.
-For more tasty ideas, read about these amazing prosciutto substitutes.

 3 - Salami

 While salami and mortadella both hail from Italy, they bring different tastes to the table.
-Salami offers a peppery bite and is packed with garlic and spices.
-It’s a bit more robust and chewy compared to mortadella’s smooth texture.
+Salami offers a peppery bite and is packed with garlic and spices (often fermented and air-dried for tang).

 For substituting, use a 1:1 ratio.
 Lay thin slices on your favorite sandwich.
-Craving a new twist?
-Add salami to pasta for a spicy zing.
-If you’re curious about more options, check out these salami substitutes.

 Each bite will be a flavor explosion.